 Aims: The study aimed to investigate the different fractions of iron in the north central laterites of Kerala and their relative contribution to iron availability.

-Study design: Soil sample collection, characterisation, fractionation, and structural equation modelling
+Study design: Soil sampling , characterisation, fractionation, and structural equation modelling.

-Place and Duration of Study: Department of Soil Science and Agricultural Chemistry, College of Agriculture, Vellanikkara, Thrissur, from January 2024 to May 2024.
+Location and duration of study: Department of Soil Science and Agricultural Chemistry, College of Agriculture, Vellanikkara, Thrissur, from January 2024 to May 2024.

 Methodology: Thirty georeferenced soil samples were collected from Agro Ecological Unit (AEU) 10, representing the north central laterites of Kerala.
 The samples were characterised, and different iron forms were extracted.
 Fractionation procedures were carried out to separate specific iron pools.
-Structural equation modelling (SEM) was performed to determine the soil properties and iron fractions contributing to iron availability.
+Structural equation modelling (SEM) was used to determine the soil properties and iron fractions contributing to iron availability.

-Results: The results indicated that the dominant fractions in the soil were residual iron (32.06%) and crystalline iron oxide occluded iron (28.97%).
+Results: The results showed that the dominant fractions in the soil were residual iron (32.06%) and crystalline iron oxide-occluded iron (28.97%).
 Acid-soluble iron (Aci-Fe), crystalline iron oxide-occluded iron (Cry FeO-Fe), and manganese oxide-occluded iron (MnO-Fe) positively influenced available iron (path coefficients = 0.28*, 0.26*, and 0.55**, respectively).
 In contrast, fractions such as amorphous iron oxide-occluded iron (Am FeO-Fe), organic matter-bound iron (Om-Fe), and residual iron showed more indirect effects on iron availability.

-Conclusion: In the laterites of north central Kerala, most iron exists in stable forms, with only a small fraction present as plant-available iron.
-Its availability is governed by dynamic interactions among amorphous, crystalline, and organically bound forms of iron.
-Although pH did not show a strong direct effect on iron availability, it may still play an indirect role by influencing organic matter stability and the transformation between different iron forms.
+Conclusions: In the laterites of north- central Kerala, most iron is present in stable forms and only a small fraction is available as plant-available iron.
+Its availability is controlled by dynamic interactions between amorphous, crystalline, and organically bound forms of iron.
+Although pH did not show a strong direct effect on iron availability, it may still play an indirect role by influencing the stability of organic matter and the transformation between different iron forms.

-Keywords: Iron fractions, Iron availability, laterite soil, crystalline forms, soil properties
+Keywords: Iron fractions, Iron availability, lateritic soils, crystalline forms, soil properties

 1. INTRODUCTION

-Iron (Fe) is a vital component of the soil system and an essential nutrient for plant growth and development, owing to its key role in various physiological processes such as respiration, photosynthesis, and nitrogen fixation.
-In soils, Fe occurs primarily as oxides (magnetite, hematite, and maghemite), sulphides (pyrrhotite), and hydroxides (goethite and limonite).
-The formation of iron oxides results from chemical weathering and pedogenic processes, both of which are strongly influenced by the local climate.
+Iron (Fe) is a vital component of the soil system and an essential nutrient for plant growth and development due to its key role in various physiological processes such as respiration, photosynthesis, and nitrogen fixation.
+In soils, Fe occurs mainly as oxides (magnetite, hematite, and maghemite), sulphides (pyrrhotite), and hydroxides (goethite and limonite).
+The formation of iron oxides is the results of chemical weathering and pedogenic processes, both of which are strongly influenced by the local climate.

-Iron in soils predominantly exists in the insoluble Fe³⁺ form, though its speciation can vary significantly depending on soil pH and moisture conditions.
+Iron in soils is predominantly in the insoluble form Fe³⁺ ,although its speciation can vary considerably depending on soil pH and moisture conditions.
 In highly weathered soils, such as Ultisols, Fe (III) oxides dominate.
-In the soil, Fe exists in different forms, including exchangeable and soluble forms, and Fe associated with metal oxides, carbonates, and organic matter.
+In soils, Fe occurs in a variety of forms , including exchangeable and soluble forms, and Fe associated with metal oxides, carbonates, and organic matter.
 Additionally, iron occurs as residual forms bound to mineral structures.
-Each of these iron pools contributes differently to iron availability in the soil.
+Each of these iron pools contributes differently to the availability of iron in the soil.reference!!

-Selective chemical extractions are routinely employed to quantify the different pools of Fe in soils.
-Dilute acids such as 0.1 M HCl are widely employed to extract available forms of Fe mainly in acid soils (Sims and Johnson, 1991).
-Oxalate extraction targets the amorphous and poorly crystalline forms of Fe (Schwertmann, 1973), while citrate-dithionite extraction dissolves both crystalline and non-crystalline Fe forms.
-The ratio of oxalate-extractable Fe (FeOX) to dithionite-extractable Fe (FeCBD), known as the active iron ratio, serves as an indicator of the degree of crystallinity.
-A low FeOX/FeCBD ratio suggests a high degree of crystallinity and advanced weathering (Torrent et al., 1980).
-Moreover, citrate-dithionite extraction specifically removes free, non-silicate-bound Fe, distinguishing them from Fe that is part of silicate minerals (McKeague and Day, 1966).
+Selective chemical extractions are routinely used to quantify the different pools of Fe in soils.
+Dilute acids such as 0.1 M HCl are widely used to extract available forms of Fe mainly in acidic soils (Sims and Johnson, 1991).
+Oxalate extraction targets the amorphous and poorly crystalline forms of Fe (Schwertmann, 1973), while citrate-dithionite extraction dissolves both crystalline and non-crystalline forms of Fe.
+The ratio of oxalate-extractable Fe (FeOX) to dithionite-extractable Fe (FeCBD), known as the active iron ratio, is an indicator of the degree of crystallinity.
+A low FeOX/FeCBD ratio indicates a high degree of crystallinity and advanced weathering (Torrent et al., 1980).
+In additon, citrate-dithionite extraction specifically removes free, non-silicate-bound Fe, distinguishing it from Fe that is part of silicate minerals (McKeague and Day, 1966).